Siddharthpratapsingh/Hindi-search-engine-Crawled-data-/README.md

 #The main database storage is done in MongoDB and is connected to Python via PyMongo.

 #samacharfeeds.py is a feedparser made in python which crawles the data of samachar-jagat website
+#tfidf.py is a small program written in python for finding term frequency (machine learning).